-Using five-minutes Euro/Dollar mid-quotes for the May 15 through November 14, 2001 time period, we shed light on the predictability and the profitability of some chart patterns.
-We compare results according to two extrema detection methods M1 and M2.
-The first method (M1), also used in the literature, considers only prices which occur at the end of each time interval (they are called close prices).
+Using five-minutes Euro/Dollar mid-quotes for the May 15 through November 14, 2001 time period, we shed light on the predictability and profitability of some chart patterns.
+We compare results according to two extrema detection methods.
+The first method (M1), traditionally used in the literature, considers only prices which occur at the end of each time interval (they are called close prices).
 The second method (M2) takes into account both the highest and the lowest price of each interval of time.
 To evaluate the statistical significance of the results, we run a Monte Carlo simulation.

 We conclude on the apparent existence of some technical patterns in the Euro/Dollar intra-daily foreign exchange rate.
-More than one half of the detected patterns, according to M1 and M2, seem to have a significant predictive success.
-Nevertheless, only two patterns from our sample of twelve present a significant profitability which is however too small to cover the transaction costs.
-We show, moreover, that the extrema detection method using high and low prices provides higher but riskier profits than those provided by the method taking into account only close prices.
+More than one half of the detected patterns, according to M1 and M2, seem to have some significant predictive success.
+Nevertheless, only two out of twelve patterns present significant profitability, which is however too small to cover the transaction costs.
+We also show that the extrema detection method using high and low prices provides higher but riskier profits than those provided by the M1 method.

-To summarize, chart patterns seems to really exist in the Euro/Dollar foreign exchange market.
-They have some capabilities for predicting future price trend but trading rules related to them seem unprofitable.
+To summarize, chart patterns seems to really exist in the Euro/Dollar foreign exchange market at the five minute level.
+They also show some power to predict future price trends.
+However, trading rules based upon them seem unprofitable.